 This work is part of SATURN WP-E project and as such co-financed by EUROCONTROL acting on behalf of the SESAR Joint Undertaking (SJU) and the European Union as part of the SESAR Exploratory Research programme.
 Opinions expressed in this work reflect the authors' views only.
 EUROCONTROL and/or the SJU shall not be considered liable for them or for any use that may be made of the information contained herein.

-The authors gratefully acknowledge the programming expertise contributed by Mr. Miloš Živanović.
+The authors gratefully acknowledge the SAAM expertise contributed by Mr. Velibor Andric, and valuable comments contributed by three anonymous referees.